canonical/charmed-5g/docs/tutorials/mastering.md

 ### Checkpoint 2: Is the DNS server running properly?

-You should expect to see that `dnsmasq` service is up and running.
+You should expect to see the `dnsmasq` service up and running:

 ```console
 $ sudo systemctl status dnsmasq